Policy Owner:||Program Services|

-Toronto Community Housing and other social housing providers know that from time to time Tenants may have guests who stay with them in their homes for a number of days at a time.
-These might include out-of-town guests, or persons who Tenants have personal relationships with and are not part of their households.
+Tenants may have visitors or guests in their homes.
+Toronto Community Housing and other social housing providers know that from time to time tenants may have quests who stay with them in their homes for a number of days at a time.
+These might include out-of-town guests, or persons who tenants have personal relationships with and are not part of their households.

-Tenants are responsible for the actions and behaviors of anyone that they invite onto the residential complex including their Visitors and Guests.
+Tenants are responsible for the actions and behaviours of anyone that they invite onto the residential complex including their visitors and guests.

-- Help to make sure that subsidies are available to households that qualify;
+- help to make sure that subsidies are available to households that qualify; and

 This policy applies to all Toronto Community Housing households.

-Live-In Caregivers are not covered by the scope of this policy.
-If a member of a household requires a Live-In Caregiver, the Tenant must make a request in writing to have the Live-In Caregiver stay in their unit through their Operating Unit office.
+Live-in caregivers are not covered by the scope of this policy.
+If a member of a household requires a live-in caregiver, the tenant must make the request in writing to have the live-in caregiver stay in their unit through their Operating Unit office.

 Toronto Community Housing staff are responsible for:

 - investigating cases where tenants appear to have guests staying with them for more than 30 days.